mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## How do I arrange components in a rack?

 Once I selected my rack components, the next step was figuring out how to lay everything out.
 I tried to find guides for how you're supposed to do it, and I didn't find much guidance.

-Surprisingly, I couldn't find reliable guidance on how to arrange the components in a server rack, so I just reasoned out what made sense to me.
+Instead, I just reasoned out what made sense to me.

 To plan the layout, I used a Google Sheets document and color coded it.
 This was also helpful in thinking about what size rack to purchase.
 I wanted the rack to contain everything I wanted now plus a little room to grow.

+TODO: Photo

 ### Place heavy components on the bottom of your rack